 To Read Now

-At the bottom of the ISO 26000 page, click through to the Online Browsing Platform.
-Read first few paragraphs of "Introduction" closely (you can stop at Box 1), and scan the remainder.
+On the right-hand side of the ISO 26000 page, click the link below "Preview our standards."
+Read the first few paragraphs of "Introduction" closely (you can stop at Box 1), and scan the remainder.